fawolfmann/bert_extractor/README.md

 This helped to work in different parts of the project at the same time.

 ## Production
-For production, It is suggested using data pipeline tools such as Airflow, Prefect, Dagster or any other.
+For production, It is suggested to use data pipeline tools such as Airflow, Prefect, Dagster or any other.
 These tools help to maintain the data pipeline, knowing when a process fails, adding retrying tools, using sensor, resource allocation, and many more.

 ### Pin versions
-When going to production, it is desirable to pin the exact version of your package dependencies because you do not want any update of a dependency that can break your package.
+When going to production, it is desirable to pin the exact version of your package dependencies because any update of a dependency that can break your package.

 ### Poetry to production
 The best way to go in production is on an isolated environment, managed with docker or any other virtual environment tool.